Low carbon and renewable energy economy, UK: 2023

 Uncertainty

 Estimates of the level of uncertainty associated with all figures (confidence intervals and coefficients of variation) are presented in the datasets to support interpretation.
-These uncertainty measures consider both the variability in the estimate of the proportion of businesses active in the LCREE, and the variability of the estimate of those businesses.
+These uncertainty measures account for both the variability in the estimate of the proportion of businesses active in the LCREE, and the variability of the estimate of those businesses.

-The former can be particularly variable because of sampling, as can be seen in the fluctuation in the estimates of the number of businesses in our accompanying dataset, and their higher level of uncertainty.
+The variability in the estimate of the proportion of businesses active in the LCREE can be particularly variable because of sampling.
+This can be seen in the fluctuation in the estimates of the number of businesses in our accompanying dataset, and their higher level of uncertainty.

-More information can be found in our Uncertainty and how we measure it for our surveys methodology.
+More information can be found in our Uncertainty and how we measure it for our surveys methodology

 Sample size